 It is a good idea to regularly log in and review your checklist to ensure your documents and references have been uploaded.
 Once uploaded correctly, a tick will appear next to that category in your ACE checklist.
 Once all documents and references have been successfully uploaded, your checklist will automatically show your status as complete.

 All applicants wishing to re-apply and who still meet the eligibility criteria must login to the ACE nursing website with their existing user name and password.
 On the right hand panel you will see 'Applications for Nursing are open' start your new application.
 All re-applicants need to click and commence their application as though applying for the first time.

-One month prior to each intake ACE will send an email to all eligible applicants who have not been employed inviting them to apply.
 ACE will transfer key parts of your previous details and documents if and when you re-apply.

 Your previous referee details will be retained in your new application.
 If you would like to change referees, please contact ACE on 0800 223 236.
-A new reference request with unique ID will be sent to the referee outlining the next steps and the reference due date.
+A new reference request with a unique ID will be sent to the referee outlining the next steps and the reference due date.
 Your referee must complete your reference report form by the time applications close.